Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I always search the internet for a florist in the town the flowers will be delivered to.
 You have to use a credit card anyway and you will get more for your money.
 I call the recipient and ask for an honest evaluation of the gift so I can decide whether I will use that business again, or not.

-This is a guide about saving money on floral arrangements.
+This is a page about saving money on floral arrangements.
 When you need flowers for a person or an event, there are ways to save like finding a local florist, or by growing and arranging your own floral supplies.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.